Borough of Blackpool

-The Borough of Blackpool is a local government district with unitary authority status and unparished area in the ceremonial county of Lancashire, England.
-It covers the large seaside town of Blackpool and includes notable suburbs such as South Shore, North Shore and the large village of Bispham.
+The Borough of Blackpool is a unitary authority area with borough status in the ceremonial county of Lancashire, North West England.
+It is named after the seaside town of Blackpool but covers a wider area which includes Anchorsholme, Bispham, Layton, Marton and Squires Gate, as well as the suburbs of Grange Park, North Shore, South Shore and Starr Gate.
+The borough also forms the core of the wider Blackpool conurbation.

 The borough is bordered to the north and north-east by the Borough of Wyre (including Fleetwood, Cleveleys, Thornton and Poulton-le-Fylde), and to the south and south-east by Borough of Fylde (including Lytham St Annes), both of which are non-metropolitan districts in Lancashire.
-The western boundary is bounded by Morecambe Bay and the coast.
+The western boundary is the Irish Sea coast.
 Surrounding districts form part of the Blackpool Urban Area which covers all the unitary authority area.